ymoha3/Project1WebnSc/README.md

 	Models/
 Defines Mongoose schemas for MongoDB collections.
 Each file corresponds to a database collection.
-Entries.js: Defines the structure of an entry (fields, data types, validations)
+Entries.js: Defines the structure of an entry (fields, data types, validations) user.js: Defines a Mongoose schema for users and adds Passport-Local-Mongoose to handle username/password authentication.
 	views/
 	Contains HTML or template files rendered by Express: about.html/about.ejs: About page content index.hmtl/index.ejs: Homepage or main view
-Templates can reference frontend assets (images, CSS, JS) from the public folder
+Templates can reference frontend assets (images, CSS, JS) from the public folder auth/login.ejs: Renders the login page with shared partials, error handling, and a secure login form auth/register.ejs: Handles the register function on the webpage

 	public/
 	Static assets served by backend (Express uses express.static() to serve files)